RamonAsuncion/secret-notes/README.md

 ## Installation

-Use the package manager [pip](https://pip.pypa.io/en/stable/) to install what is necessary for the web scraper.
+Use the package manager [pip](https://pip.pypa.io/en/stable/) to install what is necessary for the tkinter application to run.

 ```bash
 pip install pillow